Leaving ADDIE for SAM

 Minimize Upfront Analysis

-In SAM, analysis is as important as with any other model, but is an ongoing endeavor woven throughout the process.
-As designs are reviewed in functional prototypes, it’s common to reconsider what might return the greatest impact to learners and the organization.
-Even such fundamental parameters as who should be trained and what the instructional goals should be are up for reexamination and potential revision as discovery work progresses, whereas with an upfront-loaded analysis phase, it’s more likely these parameters would not even be reconsidered.
+In SAM, analysis is as important as with any other model but is an ongoing endeavor woven throughout the process.
+As designs are reviewed in functional prototypes, it’s common to reconsider what might have the greatest impact on learners and the organization.
+Even such fundamental parameters as who should be trained and what the instructional goals should be are up for reexamination and potential revision as discovery work progresses, whereas, with an upfront-loaded analysis phase, it’s more likely these parameters would not even be reconsidered.

 Assemble a Mixed Team